pryrt/WWW-KeePassHttp/README.md

 # DESCRIPTION

 Interface with KeePass PasswordSafe through the KeePassHttp plugin.
-Allows reading entries based on URL or TITLE.
-Maybe will allow creating a new entry as well.
+Allows reading entries based on URL or TITLE, and creating a new entry as well.

 ## REQUIREMENTS

 You need to have KeePass (or compatible) on your system, with the KeePassHttp plugin installed.

-# TODO

-The entries should be full-fledged objects, with method-based access to the underlying Login, Url, and Password values.

 # AUTHOR